Liam-Ralph/pwrstat-gui/CONTRIBUTING.md

 4. Any other changes

-you may, either by attemping to add your changes to this project or creating your own, assuming it follows the Liscence.
+you may, either by attemping to add your changes to this project or creating your own, assuming it follows this project's license.

 ## Help Contributing

-Information, including but not limited to:

-1. Files needed to create this project's .deb file
-2. Explanations for code, file structure, etc.
-3. General information

-may be provided upon request, depending on my availability.
+I will be adding a developer package to my website, which will include files used to build this project's .deb package, as well as some documentation.
+Other information and resources, such as explanantions or other files may be provided upon request to my Github account, depending on my availability.